tipoqueno/UI-Design/README.md

 - [How to Make Sense of Any Mess](http://www.howtomakesenseofanymess.com/) - This book outlines a step-by-step process for making sense of messes made of information (and people).
 By Abby Covert.

+- [Information Architecture: For the Web and Beyond](https://www.goodreads.com/book/show/27468365-information-architecture) - Anyone involved in digital design will learn how to create semantic structures that will help people engage with your message.
+By Louis Rosenfeld, Peter Morville & Jorge Arango.

 <sup>[back to table of contents](#table-of-contents)</sup>